 Coal ash is a toxic byproduct that is left over after coal is burned.
 Coal ash must be disposed of after it has been burned, and coal-burning power plants create a great deal of which they need to dispose.

 A number of carcinogenic, toxic, or otherwise dangerous chemicals are present in coal ash.
 These include arsenic, boron, cadmium, mercury, lead, and selenium.
-See how contact with each of these chemicals harms different parts of the human body here.

 According to the Sierra Club, the threats to communities adjacent to coal ash impoundments include “increased risk of cancer, learning disabilities, neurological disorders, birth defects, reproductive failure, asthma, and other illnesses.”
 An EPA risk assessment found that living near a wet coal ash impoundment is more dangerous than smoking a pack of cigarettes a day.